vineet68sharma/Kubernetes/README.md

-# hello-world-api
+# hello-world

-A demo hello world application.
+A hello world application.